-Square hikes 2016 forecast, third quarter revenue rises more than expected
+Dorsey's Square posts jump in revenue, raises full-year forecast

-Square Inc (SQ.N), the mobile payments company co-founded and run by Twitter Inc (TWTR.N) Chief Executive Jack Dorsey, reported a higher-than-expected 32.2 percent jump in quarterly revenue as it processed more transactions.
+(Reuters) - Square Inc (SQ.N), the mobile payments company co-founded and run by Twitter Inc (TWTR.N) Chief Executive Jack Dorsey, reported a higher-than-expected jump in quarterly revenue as it processed more transactions.

-Square's shares jumped as much as 6.8 percent in after-hours trading on Tuesday, before easing to trade up 2.3 percent at $11.32.
+The company also raised its full-year revenue forecast, sending its shares up as much as 6.8 percent in after-hours trading on Tuesday.

+Square said the total value of payments it processed in the third quarter jumped 39 percent to $13.2 billion as it continued to attract larger merchants to its platform.

+Larger retailers represented 43 percent of Square's total payments in the latest quarter, slightly higher than the 42 percent in the previous quarter, highlighting the company's continued shift from its traditional user base of pop-up shops and food trucks.

 Square, which went public in November last year, facilitates payments between businesses and customers by using a credit card reader that turns any mobile phone into a payment terminal.